Buy

 The insight that Gold Finger delivers is absolutely essential for Active Directory Security , and without such insight, not a single Active Directory domain in the world can be adequately secured.

-Only Gold Finger is architected by former Microsoft Program Manager for Active Directory Security and endorsed by Microsoft.
+Gold Finger is architected by former Microsoft Program Manager for Active Directory Security and endorsed by Microsoft.

 Active Directory Effective Permissions Calculator